 Capital Expenditure (CAPEX)

-The general definition of capital expenditure can be given as the funds utilized by a company for acquiring or upgrading the physical assets like property, equipment, or industrial buildings.
+The general definition of capital expenditure (CAPEX) can be given as the funds utilized by a company for acquiring or upgrading the physical assets like property, equipment, or industrial buildings.
 This outlay type is created by the companies to maintain or raise the scope of their operations.
 These expenditures count everything from roof repairing to building a brand new factory.
-The capital expenditure (CAPEX) includes expenses like building renovations or equipment up gradation of equipment which adds value to the assets of a company.
-Moreover, the capital expenditures generally depreciate with time and feature a long life.
+Capital expenditures (CAPEX) include expenses such as building renovations or equipment upgrades that add value to a company's assets.
+In addition, capital expenditures typically depreciate over time and have a long useful life.

 As explained by Investopedia, the amount of capital expenditures incurred by a company depends upon the industry occupied by it.
 Some of the most capital intensive industries are telecom, utilities, and oil.